 How can we each contribute our own bit of good to move the needle on global peace?

 The conference committee invites undergraduate and graduate students from all different fields of study to submit interdisciplinary proposals that demonstrate how their own work and scholarship advances the field of peace studies.

-Students can propose innovative presentations or sessions of all types: research papers or posters; presentations on experiential learning; panel discussions; roundtables on current issues; workshops or trainings; artwork, performance, or media projects; or other project formats.
+Students can propose innovative presentations or sessions of all types: research papers; analyses of experiential learning; panel discussions; artwork or media projects; or other project formats.
 We welcome proposals that highlight practice as well as those based on research.

 Strong proposals might engage with, but are not limited to, topics such as: